fry69/files-to-prompt-ts/README.md

 ---
 Warning: Skipping binary file testfolder/binary.data
 ```

-> **Note:** Warnings and errors will get sent to `stderr`, piping the output to another command is safe
+> **Note:** Warnings and errors will get sent to `stderr`, piping the output to another command is safe.
+The script tries its best to keep the output stream clean.

 ## Testing

-This tool includes a set of tests to ensure it works as expected.
+This repository includes a comprehensive test script to ensure `files-to-prompt.ts` works as expected.
 You can run the tests using the following command:

 ```
 bun test --coverage